• Skip to main content

 Notebook covers in their most simple, low sew format are just a rectangle.
 The fun thing about a project like this is it can really be customised to reflect your own tastes.
 You can use a variety of yarns in plain weave and it just looks fantastic.

-If you wove a sampler that was large enough, you could repurpose that as a notebook cover too!
+Weave a sampler that is large enough and you could repurpose that as a notebook cover too!

 If the thought of sewing with your hand woven fabric is a bit scary to you, rest assured that it can be a very simple process.
 If you have a needle and thread, that is enough!